palantir/osdk-ts/etc/api.report.api.md

     __expectedClientVersion?: V;
 }

+// Warning: (ae-forgotten-export) The symbol "OrWhereClause" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AndWhereClause" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "NotWhereClause" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "FilterFor" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)